sergeyklay/gohugo-theme-ed/exampleSite/content/narratives/narrative.md

 But to return to Mr. Freeland, and to my experience while in his employment.
 He, like Mr. Covey, gave us enough to eat; but, unlike Mr. Covey, he also gave us sufficient time to take our meals.
 He worked us hard, but always between sunrise and sunset.
 He required a good deal of work to be done, but gave us good tools with which to work.
 His farm was large, but he employed hands enough to work it, and with ease, compared with many of his neighbors.
 My treatment, while in his employment, was heavenly, compared with what I experienced at the hands of Mr. Edward Covey.

 Mr. Freeland was himself the owner of but two slaves.
 Their names were Henry Harris and John Harris.
 The rest of his hands he hired.
-These consisted of myself, Sandy Jenkins,<sup><a href="#fn1" id="ref1">\*</a></sup> and Handy Caldwell.
+These consisted of myself, Sandy Jenkins,{{< footnote "fn1" >}} and Handy Caldwell.

 Henry and John were quite intelligent, and in a very little while after I went there, I succeeded in creating in them a strong desire to learn how to read.
 This desire soon sprang up in the others also.
 They very soon mustered up some old spelling-books, and nothing would do but that I must keep a Sabbath school.
 I agreed to do so, and accordingly devoted my Sundays to teaching these my loved fellow-slaves how to read.
 Neither of them knew his letters when I went there.
 Some of the slaves of the neighboring farms found what was going on, and also availed themselves of this little opportunity to learn to read.
 It was understood, among all who came, that there must be as little display about it as possible.
 It was necessary to keep our religious masters at St. Michael's unacquainted with the fact, that, instead of spending the Sabbath in wrestling, boxing, and drinking whisky, we were trying to learn how to read the will of God; for they had much rather see us engaged in those degrading sports, than to see us behaving like intellectual, moral, and accountable beings.
 My blood boils as I think of the bloody manner in which Messrs.
 Wright Fairbanks and Garrison West, both class-leaders, in connection with many others, rushed in upon us with sticks and stones, and broke up our virtuous little Sabbath school, at St. Michael's—all calling themselves Christians! humble followers of the Lord Jesus Christ!
 But I am again digressing.